 Wildlife and Natural Features

-Paris, despite its small size, punches above its weight for post-hike amenities.
-The town center clusters around the Grand River with a collection of local shops and eateries that cater to both residents and trail users.
-Many hikers find that Paris makes an ideal turnaround point for a shorter out-and-back hike, or a perfect place to arrange pickup if they're doing the full one-way distance.
+Paris is small but well-suited to trail users.
+The town center sits right along the Grand River, with local shops and eateries that cater to both residents and hikers coming off the trail.
+It works well as a turnaround point for a shorter out-and-back, or as a pickup spot if you're doing the full one-way distance with a shuttle.

 Practical Considerations